Wedge-tailed eagle: Description

 In flight, wedge-tailed eagles appear as a very large, dark raptor, with a protruding head, long and relatively narrow-looking wings, more or less parallel edged when soaring and, most distinctly, a long diamond-shaped tail.
 The shape is dissimilar to any other raptor in the world.
 Juveniles tend to be broader winged by comparison.
 The wingspan is around 2.2 times greater than the bird's total length.
 They tend to fly with rather loose but deep and powerful beats.
 Wedge-tailed eagles spend much time sailing along, looking quite stable and controlled even in strong winds.
 The species glides and soars on upswept wings with long splayed primaries.
 The ample tail may be upcurved, or "dished", at the edges.
 The eagle often spreads its deep wing emarginations to reduce drag in high winds.
-Contrary to their superlative and controlled appearance once on the wing, flight for wedge-tailed eagles can be a struggle even in normal circumstances, unless from it is from a pinnacle or it is somewhat windy and, within the forest, they may clamber about, with a "lack of grace", to reach the canopy.
+Contrary to their superlative and controlled appearance once on the wing, flight for wedge-tailed eagles can be a struggle even in normal circumstances, unless it is from a pinnacle or it is somewhat windy and, within the forest, they may clamber about, with a "lack of grace", to reach the canopy.
 Gorged birds on the ground can be vulnerable, being practically grounded, which was an advantage historically to Aboriginal hunters.
 Human gliders have encountered wedge-tailed eagles at more than 3000 m.

 The adult is all blackish on the wing but for the tawny-rufous nape and greyish wing band (running less than a quarter of the way down the wing's width).
 Little relieves the dark coloration below but the pale brown to rufous crissum and the pale greyish bases to their flight feathers.
 Juvenile wedge-tailed eagles appear much browner although in general are not dissimilar in pattern below though the body and wings relative to adult.
 However, juveniles may show some paler mottling, of an off-rufous colour.
 Meanwhile, the juvenile's tail and most flight feathers are barred greyish which in turn contrast against the pale based primaries with black tips.
 Above, the juvenile bears much paler and more sandy rufous colour from the head to at least upper mantle and along broad wing band (as well as more than half the wing width).
 The lighter dorsal colour sometimes extends to much of the back and scapulars.
-Rare individual juvenile wedge-tailed eagles are dull black without wing band or paler edges.
-With much variation in individuals, generally as the young eagles age, the signature wing band shrinks incrementally and after 5th year the plumage darkens.
+Rare individual juvenile eagles are dull black, without a wing band or paler edges.
+With much variation in individuals, generally as the young eagles age, the signature wing band shrinks incrementally and, after the fifth year, the plumage darkens.